-8.1.3.4 It is required that the main accessibility profile for IPTV system synchronize sign language video with the main video during the playback mode, including slow motion.
+8.1.3.4 It is required that the main profile for IPTV system synchronize sign language video with the main video during the playback mode, including slow motion.
 (R-24)

-8.1.3.5 It is required that the main accessibility profile for IPTV system hold the language setting of sign language when multiple sign languages are supported.
+8.1.3.5 It is required that the main profile for IPTV system hold the language setting of sign language when multiple sign languages are supported.
 (R-25)

-8.1.3.6 It is required that the main accessibility profile for IPTV system synchronize audio description with the main video during the playback mode, including slow motion.
+8.1.3.6 It is required that the main profile for IPTV system synchronize audio description with the main video during the playback mode, including slow motion.
 (R-26)

-8.1.3.7 It is required that the main accessibility profile for IPTV system play in slow motion, pause-and-play.
+8.1.3.7 It is required that the main profile for IPTV system play in slow motion, pause-and-play.
 (R-27)

-8.1.3.8 It is required that the main accessibility profile for IPTV system hold the language setting of audio description when multiple audio descriptions are supported.
+8.1.3.8 It is required that the main profile for IPTV system hold the language setting of audio description when multiple audio descriptions are supported.
 (R-28)

-8.1.3.9 It is required that the main accessibility profile for IPTV system adjust sound quality of audio description.
+8.1.3.9 It is required that the main profile for IPTV system adjust sound quality of audio description.
 (R-29)

 Table 2 contains a summary of the above requirements.